Shared Ownership Mortgage Calculator

 How do these calculators work?

-A lender will use a mortgage calculator for shared ownership to work out how much your repayments will be on the amount you are looking to borrow and also to calculate what the rental payments will be on the remaining amount.
+A lender will use a mortgage calculator for Shared Ownership to calculate your repayments on the amount you are looking to borrow and your rental payments on the remaining amount.

 The information they input will typically be –

-A lender will be able to calculate the repayments using their internal interest rates they would look to charge for these types of mortgage and factor in any associated fees and charges that may also apply.
+A lender can calculate the repayments using the internal interest rates they would look to charge for these types of mortgages and factor in any associated fees and charges that may also apply.

-You should note that some lenders use more sophisticated calculators than others.
-For instance, one lender might only input the data mentioned above, while others will factor in data from your credit file.
+You should note that some lenders who offer Shared Ownership mortgages use more sophisticated calculators than others.
+For instance, one lender might only input the above data, while others will factor in data from your credit file.
 This being the case, the amount of mortgage you’re offered can differ from one provider to the next, sometimes significantly.

-This is why it’s important to speak with a whole-of-market shared ownership broker before proceeding.
-The advisors we work with can introduce you to the lender whose shared ownership mortgage calculator is most likely to return favourable results for you.
+This is why speaking with a broker specialising in Shared Ownership mortgages is vital before proceeding.
+The advisors we work with can introduce you to the lender whose shared ownership mortgage calculator will most likely return favourable results for you.

 What types of Shared Ownership mortgage calculators are there?